nwereszczak/crispy-parakeet/README.md

 # crispy-parakeet
-A program that renames and converts movie and tv shows and moves them into plex.
+A program that renames and converts movies and tv shows and moves them into plex.